nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 2.

-**Use case: UC06 - Clear all contacts**
+**Use case: UC06 - Clear persons with completed SHN periods**

 **MSS:**

-1. User chooses to clear all contacts.
+1. User requests to list persons.
-2. Track2Gather warns user that all contacts will be deleted.
+2. Track2Gather shows a list of persons.
-3. User chooses to proceed.
+3. User chooses to clear persons.
-4. Track2Gather clears all contacts.
+4. Track2Gather clears all persons with completed SHN periods.

     Use case ends.

 **Extensions**

 * 2a.
-User chooses not to proceed with clearing all contacts.
+The list is empty.

+    Use case ends.
+* 3a.
+There are no persons with completed SHN periods.

   Use case ends.

 *{More to be added}*